87tana/DeepLearning.AI_NLP/README.md

   - Utilize vector space models to unveil intricate word relationships.
   - Apply PCA for dimensionality reduction and visualization.
   - Create an English to French translation algorithm leveraging pre-computed word embeddings and locality-sensitive hashing.

+- **Week 2 - Language Models and Sequence-to-Sequence Architectures:**

+  - Dive into language models and their role in NLP applications.
+  - Explore sequence-to-sequence architectures for tasks like language translation.
+  - Uncover the power of attention mechanisms in enhancing model performance.